sjrothfuss/stellectrum_processor/README.md

 # stellectrum_processor
-A notebook for processing and plotting fluorescence scans from the Leica Stellaris.
+A script for plotting fluorescence scans from the Leica Stellaris 5.